MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/application-insights.md

     > [!NOTE]
     > The formula expression sends *UserName*, *UserEmail*, *Screen* and the *Feedback* (with the value *-1*) to Application Insights.

-1. Select the *SmileIcon*, select the **OnSelect** property and then enter the following expression in the formula bar:
+1. Select the *SmileIcon*, select the **OnSelect** property, and then enter the following expression in the formula bar:

     ```
     Trace(